Rhubarb Crisp

 Hand sprinkling topping over filling in baking dish

 Next, make the rhubarb filling.
-Toss the chopped rhubarb with the cane sugar, cornstarch, and orange juice and zest.
+Toss the chopped rhubarb with the white sugar, cornstarch, and orange juice and zest.

 Assemble the rhubarb crisp.
 Transfer the rhubarb mixture to a greased 8×8-inch baking dish, and spread it in an even layer.
 Sprinkle the oat crumble on top.

 And bake!
-Bake in a 400°F oven until the crisp topping is golden brown and the rhubarb is soft, 15 to 25 minutes.
+Bake in a 375°F oven until the crisp topping is golden brown and the rhubarb is soft and bubbling, 25 to 30 minutes.
+If the topping is browning too much before the rhubarb is tender, cover the crisp with foil and continue to bake until the rhubarb is soft.

 Let cool for 5 minutes before serving with vanilla ice cream.